zachoriel/We-Have-C-At-Home/README.md

 ---

-## Planned Features
+## Things I May Add in the Future

-- Editor windows for allocation & performance visualization
+- Editor windows for allocation & performance visualization, maybe a CSV importer that plots data to graphs automatically
-- Packaging for real-world use
+- Arena wizards & packaging for real-world use

 ---